 Any Plastic Surgeon Can Perform My tummy tuck – MYTH

-To find out more about tummy tucks and whether or not this is the right operation for you, contact Dr. Matthew Schulman, a New York City board-certified plastic surgeon.
+To find out more about tummy tucks and whether or not you are a tummy tuck candidate, contact Dr. Matthew Schulman, a New York City board-certified plastic surgeon.

-Contact Us Today to Learn About Having a Tummy Tuck to Lose Weight Myth.
+Contact Us Today to Learn About Having a Tummy Tuck.